ben519/shopr/README.md

 3. APIPassword (e.g. “d4e5g6”)

-For many functions, these are the *only* required parameters, although many additional parameters may be given.
+For many functions, these are the *only* required parameters, although additional parameters may be given.

 ### Example Use